Play the video above to get an idea about our camp and how our teens entertain and educate our campers.

 How to apply to be a Monster Camper:

-First time applicants need to submit the following contact form, attention to Camp Director Shawna Sweeney, stating their interest.
+First time applicants need to submit the following contact form, attention to Camp Director Laura Gosenca, stating their interest.
 Laura will then work to schedule an in-person or phone interview with the applicant.

 Returning applicants need to send a cover letter and resume (it does not need to be perfect, but does need to show thought and effort).
-Shawna will then work to schedule an in-person or phone interview with the applicant.
+Laura will then work to schedule an in-person or phone interview with the applicant.
 These interviews may be with Laura or with the Camp’s Program Director, Jarred Landry.